Facilitated by Karen

 Please assist us by completing the appropriate survey after you have attended our program.

 What is the cost of a Digital Visit?

-All State Library Digital Visits are provided to participants free of charge.
+All State Library Digital Visits are provided free of charge.

 What Pre-visit information will we receive?

 A confirmation email will be sent from Eventbrite to the person that booked the Digital Visit.

-This email will point to a Pre-visit Package that contains Information for the Educator and the Information for the Supporting Adults and Pre-Visit information/ learning on the Description page of the relevant program on the website.
+This email will point to a Pre-visit Package that contains Information for the Educator and Information for Accompanying Adults on the Description tab for each program.

-The booking contact person is required to distribute appropriately to all the attending educators and accompanying adults associated with the program.
+The booking contact person is required to distribute to all the attending educators and accompanying adults associated with the program.

 What technology is required for a digital visit?

-The SA Government’s recommended online platform is Microsoft Teams.
-You will be emailed a link that enables your Digital Visit to be opened in the MS Teams app or in a web browser.
+The SA Government recommended online platform is Microsoft Teams.
+You will be emailed a link that enables your Digital Visit to be opened in the MS Teams DESKTOP app.

 Participants will require internet access, a web camera, microphone and speakers.